MariaAlejandraL/MariaAlejandraL/README.md

 <img align="center" alt="Coding" src="https://www.lavoz.com.ar/resizer/9DvCUG7gefuQi8BuK1Vk2X0oAsA=/1023x323/smart/storage.googleapis.com/gweb-uniblog-publish-prod/original_images/Dino_non-birthday_version.gif">
 <h1 align="center">Hi 👋, I'm María Alejandra </h1>

 <h3 align="center"> Welcome to my journey into a career change.
 It has been a hard path through an immersive study with a Virtual Bootcamp, it was difficult but not impossible, and that's why I am here on GitHub to share with you all my process, and my growth.
-Although you can see some of my projects completed, I have to confess that I'm working again on them (and new ones), and why? because the purpose of this process it's not just to get a completed project and let it into a drawer of memories, the real purpose is to improve that person (me) who wrote that code in the past, because we learn more from our mistakes.
-And finally, but not less important, I am really focused to improve all my skills to be the best backend developer.</h3>
+I am really focused to improve all my skills to be the best backend developer.</h3>